Malek-mak/Malek-mak/README.md

 - 👋 Hi, I’m @Malek-mak
-- 👀 I’m interested in Data Analysis
+- 👀 I’m interested in Data Analysis and Machine Learning
 - 🌱 I’m currently learning Machine Learning with python
 - 💞️ I’m looking to collaborate on Machine Learning projects
 - 📫 How to reach me boulahdourabdelmalek@gmail.com